 Prudential Financial, Inc. (Prudential) provides administrative recordkeeping services for BERS and plays a major role in providing valuation data to the OA.
 BERS sends active new member and withdrawal information to Prudential.
-Prudential collects information from PMS and enters data into the system for BERS staff to review.
+Prudential collects information from PMS and enters data into the system for BERS' staff to review.
 Once BERS completes the review, Prudential sends the information to the OA.

 Currently, once BERS and Prudential complete the review, Prudential sends the active valuation data to the OA for use in the valuation.
 The OA does not make many corrections, or do they request a reconciliation (the OA indicates that they do request a reconciliation).
 The active valuation file supplied by Prudential includes actual employee contribution and actual ITHP balances for Tiers 1 and 2 but does not contain data on minimum employee contributions and minimum ITHP balances.
 The OA estimates these fields for valuation purposes.
-The OA gets the retiree data from PPMS.